JuliaRegistries/General/README.md

 deploy, and less disruptive way to prevent most users from installing a specific version.
 If you seek to yank a very broken release, you should typically also release a patch release.

+First, modifications to julia and/or package bounds should be attempted in a packages Compat.toml file.
+If this is not possible explain the conditions that yank is absolutely required*

 There is however, a special category of bugged releases that can not be resolved by having a patch release.
 These also may to be resolved by yanking.
 That special category is when the compat bounds have been set too wide. i.e. say `v2.10.0` was released using a feature not on julia `v1.6` but the compat entry for julia was